4426 Gage Ave. Bell, CA 90201 | map |

 More exterior views:

 1931 - Thanks to Jason Vega for spotting this view of the Alcazar on eBay.
-They were running "Five and Ten" with Marion Davies.
+They were running the June release "Five and Ten" with Marion Davies.

 1945 - "Keep Your Powder Dry" with Lana Turner and Laraine Day was the attraction on the marquee.
 The co-feature was "Flame of the West."
 Note the much earlier sign on the side of the building advertising "The Home of Talking Pictures...
 Movietone & Vitaphone Sound Features, Acts and News..."
 It's a Los Angeles Public Library photo.